kmad/kmad.github.io/_posts/2025-04-27-AI-Long-Horizon-Tasks.md

 Of note in the latest models is "their improved tool use capabilities" and a "markedly greater ability to adapt to mistakes" - but still "seem to struggle in intuitively 'messier' environments," which is consistent with my experience.
 These "messy" environments - i.e., the real world - are the last mile before we see some material economic impact (imho).

 They bucket failure modes into four categories:
-- Pool planning and tool choice
+- Poor planning and tool choice
 - Incorrect mental math or reasoning
 - Premature task abandonment
 - Repeating failed actions